 Above you’ll find a map of the sites and hotel mentioned in this post about flamenco in Seville.
 Click on the top left of the map to find a list of all points of interest.
 Click on any of the icons (stars) to see more information about that point of interest.
 Hope you enjoy it!

-Traditional Spanish Dance Flamenco in Seville: Introduction
+An Introduction to Traditional Spanish Dance, Flamenco in Seville

 Allow me to share my immersion in flamenco, a beloved traditional Spanish dance, and evidence of the flamenco connection with all corners of Seville.
 Let me introduce some of Seville’s flamenco standard-bearers, and give you a sense of their creativity, expression and passion.
 Let me share my encounter with duende, the spirit of flamenco, and an introduction to its guiding principle of sello propio, or “personal stamp” of individuality.